Bunker/pitslamp.com/content/blog/2012-12-29-my-first-wall-print.md

 ---
 [<img src="/wp-content/uploads/2012/12/20121228_Large_Print-8742-1024x682.jpg" alt="Wall print by PitsLamp Photography" width="600" class="alignnone size-large wp-image-548" />][1]

 During last month I sold my first piece of furniture.
-I know I&#8217;m a photographer but a printed photo in a size of 1&#215;1.5 meters is no longer a simple print, it&#8217;s a piece of furniture.
+I know I'm a photographer but a printed photo in a size of 1&#215;1.5 meters is no longer a simple print, it's a piece of furniture.
 To be honest I still am very impressed with the result

 The photo is printed by an UV-printer on a aluminum sheet of 1mm attached to 3mm dibond.
 Because the whites in the photo are not printed, the aluminum reflects light and the landscape looks to be alive.